 GreyNoise comes in at third place, and can be seen as the complete opposite of Shodan and Censys: while those two are search engines that scan for devices, GreyNoise can actually tell you who is scanning the internet, using the above-mentioned benign scanners, as well as those that are more malicious in nature, such as botnets looking for vulnerable devices.

 GreyNoise wouldn’t be of interest to everyday internet users, as the internet’s background noise doesn’t affect them at all.
-But for hackers and security professionals working for organizations that own thousands of IP addresses and in general have large networks, GreyNoise is the perfect search engine.
+But for security professionals working for organizations that own thousands of IP addresses and in general have large networks, GreyNoise is the perfect search engine.
 It helps filter out the security alerts coming from all sides, not allowing meaningless internet background noise to interfere with security operations in the SOC.

 GreyNoise was developed by Andrew Morris, with whom we’ve already featured an in-depth, candid interview.
 We were fortunate to get into the nitty gritty of how to use GreyNoise in our #ProTips to differentiate alerts created by internet background noise from alerts related to actual targeted attacks: Just enter an IP address or a word, and GreyNoise visualizer will show you information on it.
 Use it to identify compromised devices, emerging opportunistic threats, and also for threat intelligence, by using their integrations with other OSINT and threat intelligence platforms.
 You can even search for GreyNoise IPs from the Shodan interface or API.

 “The cyberspace search engine”, ZoomEye is an IoT OSINT search engine that lets users find connected devices.
 Using Xmap and Wmap to search for devices connected to the Internet, it fingerprints against all found information and lets users access the curated data from exposed devices and services.